eznix86/kingdom-of-ether/README.md

 Inspiration: https://www.kingoftheether.com/thrones/kingoftheether/index.html

+## TODO:
+- Build UI to interact with smart contract
 ## Features

 1. **Become the Monarch**: Anyone can become the monarch by calling the `becomeMonarch` function and paying the current claim price.
 The person who pays the highest price becomes the new monarch.